Endyigito FMEndyigito FM

 By Admin

-Uganda Advanced Certificate of Education (UACE) results for at least 351 candidates who sat for the 2025 national exams have been withheld by Uganda National Examination Board (UNEB) over malpractices.
+Uganda Advanced Certificate of Education (UACE) results for at least 351 candidates who sat for the 2025 national exams have been withheld by the Uganda National Examinations Board (UNEB) over malpractices.

-Presenting the results, UNEB Executive Director Dan Odongo said 113,291 candidates, representing 68.6 per cent, attained the minimum requirement of two Principal passes for admission to degree programmes.
-This marks an increase from 92,273 candidates (65.5 per cent) recorded in 2024.
+Presenting the results, Odongo said 113,291 candidates, representing 68.6 percent, attained the minimum requirement of two principal passes for admission to degree programmes.
+This marks an increase from 92,273 candidates (65.5 percent) recorded in 2024.

 Odongo said the improvement reflects a significant rise in the number of candidates who registered and sat the examination in 2025.